paulwratt/NextorBuilder/README.md

 * Checks for requirements
 * Clones Nextor project from github (if not present)
 * Starts the Windows VM using Vagrant
-* Executes **compile.bat** inside the VM to compile all the pieces that form Nextor
+* Executes **compile.bat** inside the VM for all components of Nextor and tools
 * Stops the VM

-## Issues
+## Issues & Comments

-This project is WIP.
-There's an error compiling FDISK which I am trying to solve with Nextor's original developer.
-Meanwhile I am applying a patch that I have created to solve the problem.
+* There's an error compiling FDISK which I am trying to solve with Nextor's original developer.
+Meanwhile I am applying a my own patch to solve the problem.
 That's the reason to include the **sdcc.patch** file.
-I have included a sample output for reference in **output.log**.
+* I have added a successfull compilation sample output for reference in **output.log**.
+* To completely delete the image try with: vagrant destroy

 ## That's it